LBruyne/Scalable-Collaborative-zkSNARK/README.md

     ```
 4. You shall see results in `output` folder.
 We also provide a `read_data.ipynb` script for reading these output into .csv files.

-### Distributed primitives
+### Collaborative \& Distributed primitives

-We also offer Rust examples for distributed primitives under the `dist-primitive` folder.
+We also offer Rust examples for Collaborative and Distributed primitives under the `dist-primitive` folder.
 If you have [`just`](https://github.com/casey/just) installed, you can run:

 ```bash
 just run --release --example <example name> <args>